softsun-cz/token-airdrop/README.md

 # Web page:
 1. cd ./web
-2. edit ./src/config.ts and paste your contract addresses
-3. edit ./build.sh and set a different web root where you'd like to deploy your web page
+2. edit ./build.sh and set a different web root where you'd like to deploy your web page
-4. ./build.sh
+3. ./build.sh